papafall/signup_form/README.md

 ## License

-This project is part of The Odin Project curriculum and is available under the MIT License.
+This project is available under the MIT License.